rdkcentral/Lightning-SDK/docs/plugins/app.md

 ###overRideKeyMap

-Over-rides the default keymap with the new keymap.
+Returns the new keymap by overriding the existing keymap with the new keymap based on the flag keepDefaults

 This can be done using the below snippet :